Raiyol/bib/README.md

 # Execute

-1. Start server
+1. Start server.
 On new shell :
 ```sh
 ❯ cd /server
 ❯ node server.js
 ```
-Wait if new restaurant has been added on michelin or maitre raistaurateur Result can be check on http://localhost:5000/bib
+You will need to wait if new restaurant has been added on michelin or maitre raistaurateur site.

+Result can be check on http://localhost:5000/bib

-2. Start react
+2. Start react.
-On new shell
+On new shell :
 ```sh
 ❯ npm start
 ```